ngmigrate/ngmigrate.github.io/_posts/2016-07-06-component-property-binding-with-input.md

 ## Angular 1.x

 In Angular 1.x, we have multiple ways to pass information into a "component".
-Before Angular 1.5.x, this was done always through the `.directive()` API, to which contains `scope` and `bindToController` properties for bindings.
-In Angular 1.5.x the `.component()` API was introduced and we used a single `bindings` property.
+Before Angular 1.5.x, this was done always through the `.directive()` API, which contains `scope` and `bindToController` properties for bindings.
+In Angular 1.5.x the `.component()` API was introduced and we use a single `bindings` property.
 To pass information to a component, we need to use attribute binding.

 ### Attribute binding

-To use the Component we simple can declare it inside a template and use a custom attribute on the element itself, in this case `count` inside the `bindings` Object maps directly across to the custom attribute declared when using the element:
+To use the Component we declare it inside a template and use a custom attribute on the element itself, in this case `count` inside the `bindings` Object maps directly across to the custom attribute declared when using the element:

 {% highlight javascript %}
 const app = {
   template: `
     <div>
       My Counter:
-      <counter count="2"></counter>
+      <counter count="$ctrl.count"></counter>
     </div>
-  `
+  `,
+  controller() {
+    this.count = 2;
+  }
 };

 angular